 It’s a must to add the new “Coolest Hike in Virginia” to your bucket list.
 The 2.25-mile trail (one-way) goes right through a historic railroad tunnel from the 1850’s.

-RVA Hiker Girl came, saw and conquered this hike recently and awed more than 7,500 viewers on YouTube with her video diary showcasing this fun, new hike.
+RVA Hiker Girl came, saw and conquered this hike and racked up more than 22,000 views on YouTube with her video diary showcasing this unique hike.

 #20: Dragon’s Tooth (Catawba)

 For Dragon’s Tooth, you must tackle steep steps and areas where you feel like you are scaling the side of Cove Mountain, even iron bars to climb rock faces.